 Labour mobility across Canada

-The national framework will support the mobility of NPs across provinces and territories as NPs will be educated based on the same entry-level competencies and be prepared to practice across patient populations and practice settings as entry-level NPs.
+The national framework will support the mobility of NPs across provinces and territories because NPs will be educated based on the same entry-level competencies and be prepared to practice across patient populations and practice settings as entry-level NPs.

 At present, within the current regulatory framework, NPs moving to another jurisdiction with an equivalent certificate of registration will need to meet labour mobility requirements.